 Lima is a medium-sized city located in the state of Ohio.
 With a population of 37,873 people and 23 constituent neighborhoods, Lima is the 31st largest community in Ohio.

 Lima is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lima is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lima who work in sales jobs (13.02%), food service (10.11%), and office and administrative support (10.04%).
+Overall, Lima is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Lima who work in sales jobs (11.60%), food service (9.79%), and office and administrative support (9.49%).

 Lima is an extremely ethnically-diverse city.
 The people who call Lima home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lima residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lima include Irish, English, Italian, and Dutch.

 The most common language spoken in Lima is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Vietnamese.